xwiki-contrib/sandbox/xwiki-authentication-puma/README.txt

 = IDEAS =

 * add support for servlet PUMA authentication (looks like PUMA is not only about portlet when i look at the api but i may be wrong)

+= TODO =

+* support mapping of more than string fields (images as profile photo for example, lists, etc...)